 Your bill tells you the total amount of council tax you must pay each year.
 It also shows how much of that total goes to different organisations' services.

 Every council tax bill-payer must pay towards all these services – you cannot refuse to pay all or part of your full bill on the grounds that you do not use all these services.

 The government expects councils to include an extra amount – called a 'precept' – on all bills to help pay for the rising cost of care in our old age.
 This is shown on your bill as 'Adult Social Care'.

-The extra amount for adult social care was introduced last year, 2016/17, and has increased by 3% this year.
-It will continue to be included on council tax bills for the next 2 years.
+The extra amount for adult social care was introduced in 2016/17, and has increased by 3% this year.

 Every council tax bill-payer must pay this amount, whether or not anyone in their household currently uses adult social care services.